-There are 4 sub-species of the Great Egret.
-C. albus albus, the main Old World sub-species differs from C. albus egretta, the New World sub-species, as shown in these photos, in having a dark bill during the breeding season as opposed to a yellow bill with a dark tip.
+There are 4 sub-species of the Great White Egret.
+A. alba alba, the main Old World sub-species differs from A. alba egretta, the New World sub-species, as shown in these photos, in having a dark bill during the breeding season as opposed to a yellow bill with a dark tip.
 Outside the breeding season the bill is all yellow as seen in the second photo.
 Another feature of the breeding season is the ornamental plumes.

 |It was these plumes that led this bird close to extinction just

 before the First World War.
 Fashion demanded that ladies' hats be festooned with feathers of

 many kinds but the most coveted were those from the Great White Egret, the Snowy Egret, the Little Egret and the White-necked

 Heron.
 It took 300 Great Egrets to produce 1 kilo of plumes and the plumes sold for twice the

 In Paris about 10,000 people were employed in this trade.
 In London, one firm alone used annually the plumes of over 200,000 slaughtered Great Egrets.